 - Toilets: adjacent to the Preikestolen Mountain Lodge car park

-- Drinking-Water: you will need to take your own drinking water with you
+- Drinking Water: you will need to take plenty of your own drinking water with you

-- Use of Sunscreen and a hat in Summer is wise
+- Use of Sunscreen and a hat in Summer is always a wise move

 Total elevation gain of the hike = approx. 350m